Canton of Schaffhausen: Federal election results

-Compulsory Voting
+Compulsory voting

 Swiss citizens who live in the canton of Schaffhausen are required to vote in elections.
 Compulsory voting never existed on the national level in Switzerland.
 It was introduced in several cantons starting in the late 19th century.
 In 1974, it was abolished everywhere except in Schaffhausen.
 Citizens who do not vote have to pay a small fine.

 Economy

-Schaffhausen is a part of the Zürcher Wirtschaftsraum (Zurich economic region) and the canton's economy is well integrated with that of the wider region.
+Schaffhausen is a part of the Zürcher Wirtschaftsraum (Zürich economic region) and the canton's economy is well integrated with that of the wider region.

 Well-regarded white Riesling wine is grown here as well as several other varieties.
 The main industries, however, are the production of machinery and metal goods.
 There is also watch making and jewellery.
 Minor industrial branches are textiles, leather goods, glass, cement, paper and chemicals.
 There is a brewery in the canton.

 At Rheinau there is a hydro electrical power plant generating electricity for the canton and for export.
 Major electricity customers are the chemical industry in Rheinfelden and the aluminium plant at Neuhausen am Rheinfall.
 The city of Schaffhausen also uses much of the electricity produced at Rheinau.

-Schaffhausen lies on the busy Milan-Zurich-Stuttgart rail line which is serviced by trains from both the Swiss Federal Railways and German Railways.
+Schaffhausen lies on the busy Milan-Zürich-Stuttgart rail line which is serviced by trains from both the Swiss Federal Railways and German Railways.

 The largest companies are Tyco International, Tyco Electronics, SIG, Georg Fischer AG, International Watch Company and Cilag AG.